jdvp/jekyll-comments-google-forms/README.md

 # jekyll-comments-google-forms

-Files necessary to add comments to Jekyll through use of Google Forms.
+Files necessary to add commenting functionality to Jekyll sites using Google Sheets as storage.

-To see how to use this file in your Jekyll project, take a look at this article I wrote: [Using Google Forms for Jekyll Comments]
+See this article for more details: [Using Google Forms for Jekyll Comments, Revisited]

+# Configuration Options

-[Using Google Forms for Jekyll Comments]: https://jdvp.me/articles/Google-Forms-Jekyll-Comments
+[Using Google Forms for Jekyll Comments, Revisited]: https://jdvp.me/articles/Google-Forms-Jekyll-Comments-Revisited